New PDF rendering engine in List & Label 31

 A very popular wish from our Idea Place is finally fulfilled in version 30 – SVG files are optionally output as vectors.

-Maybe you’ve already seen it on our social networks, our website, or in our livestream: at combit, we’re currently working on a new, future-oriented offshoot of List & Label — a cross-platform reporting solution that will also run on Linux.
-The official name is already fixed: List & Label Cross Platform (LLCP).
-The product is primarily aimed at developers who are looking for a reporting component that supports hosting on Linux servers.
+Maybe you’ve already seen it on our social networks, our website, or in our livestream: at combit, we’re currently working on a new, forward-looking offshoot of List & Label—a cross-platform reporting solution that will primarily run on Linux.
+Internally, we call this project List & Label Cross Platform (LL-CP).
+It is aimed primarily at developers looking for a stable, high-performance, and modern reporting solution.

 QR codes have extremely good error correction.
 This can be used to add design elements to these codes or to vary the shape and size of the individual modules in order to achieve graphic effects.
 Previously, List & Label could output standard QR codes.
 With version 30, there are a number of new options for the code.